Practical philosophy

 Daniel Simpson, 2018

-In some ways, my first yoga class was dull.
+In some ways, my first proper yoga class was dull.
 I didn’t spontaneously levitate; nor were we asked to try, let alone fail, to wrap our knees behind our heads and lie down.
 Instead, we lined up on what felt like carpet underlay, in a room that resembled my junior school assembly hall.
-Back then, I was unemployed and depressed.
-The practice helped quieten my mind and freed up space for new ideas.
-Attending classes stopped me smoking too much dope.
+Back then, I was unemployed and depressed, smoking too much dope.
+The practice helped to quieten my mind and freed up space for new ideas.
 I felt re-energised, and eager to return.
 Many years later, I'm still learning.